#AIC2023

 Since 1951...

-In 1951, the Rotary Club of Ottawa established its annual "Adventure in Citizenship" Program in which some 200 senior high school students from across Canada spend four days in Ottawa experiencing tours, lectures, discussions and social events designed to enhance their understanding and appreciation of Canadian citizenship.
-Public figures including former Governor General Adrienne Clarkson, the Right Hon.
-Joe Clark, and the Hon.
-Ed Broadbent participated in the program as students.
-Even facing the Covid-19 pandemic, the program was delivered online with participants from across the country.
+In 1951, the Rotary Club of Ottawa established its annual "Adventure in Citizenship" Program in which over 150 senior high school students from across Canada spend four days in Ottawa experiencing tours, lectures, discussions and social events designed to enhance their understanding and appreciation of Canadian citizenship.

 This annual event provides a unique opportunity for a select group of young Canadians to come together and gain a better understanding of our country.
 Through meetings with political leaders, senior officials, and others, they learn a great deal about the workings of our democratic institutions.
 Through meeting one another and having discussions among themselves, they learn to appreciate the diversity of Canada and privileges and responsibilities of citizenship.